“Your riches are corrupted, and your garments are moth-eaten.”

 People who put their trust in wealth put their personal well being at risk.
 Our lives under that premise ebb and flow with our riches.
 Hoarding material things will bring us “from riches to rags.”

 There is a corrosive effect of wealth.
 Temporary, instrumental values will not stand against eternal values.
 Placing our trust in temporal values will ultimately lead us to ruin.
-We assume that we are amassing material wealth but in reality, we are amassing something that decomposes.
+We assume that we are amassing material wealth, but we are amassing something that decomposes in reality.